rollup-community/rollup-plugin-bookmarklet/README.md

 # rollup-plugin-bookmarklet

 Rollup plugin for bookmarklet.
-It adds `javascript:` prefix to code on renderChunk hook.
+It adds `javascript:` prefix to code.

 ## Usage